ucbdrive/few-shot-object-detection/README.md

 -- trainval_dir: image based directory for the training/validation data
 - idoffset: integer to add to IDs in the novel categories to avoid clashes in numbering
 - name: name for the combined dataset (will be used in configuration file and model names)
+- maxk: maximum number of samples per class to use (mostly useful if testing few-shot training with data from a large dataset), if omitted or set to -1, the number of classes will be determined from the available data
 - novel: the novel dataset
 -- classes_subset: a list class IDs of the categories found in the trainval file of the novel dataset, which shall be used in the few shot training
 -- test: COCO format annotation file for the test data